blackruffy/jroot/README.md

 TH1F h = TH1F(list.findObject("name"));
 ```

-## Dealing with pointer
+## Handling the pointer

-Some functions of ROOT takes pointers or returns pointers.
-So you nedd to know how JRoot can deal with C/C++ pointers.
+Some ROOT functions take pointers or return pointers.
+So you need to know how JRoot can handle the C/C++ pointers.

 ### Import Pointer type